rpf13/the-collection/TESTING.md

 I have conducted a series of automated tests on my application.

-I have tested the "Collection" app via unit test.
+I have tested the "Collection" app via unit test [Collection App Unit Testing](collection/tests.py).
 I fully acknowledge and understand that, in a real-world scenario, an extensive set of additional tests would be more comprehensive.

 ### Python (Unit Testing)